 As a freelance consultant, you are responsible for paying income taxes and self-employment tax on your net earnings.
 The income tax rate ranges from 10 to 37%, while the self-employment tax is 15.3%.
 All income earned must be reported on your tax return, even if you lose your Form 1099.
 Most services are not subject to sales tax, including capital improvements in real estate, health care, education, and personal and professional services.
 When it comes to taxes for consultants, almost everything you buy for your business is tax-deductible as long as it's ordinary and necessary and the cost is reasonable.

+As a freelancer, independent contractor, or consultant, you have to consider a variety of tax issues, including ways to lower your tax bill.
 While being a freelancer, consultant, or independent contractor provides a new set of tax issues to consider, it also offers you many new ways to cut your tax bill.
-While it can be complicated territory, learning to calculate and pay self-employment taxes for your consulting work is a small price to pay to have the freedom to be your own boss.
-For many of them, dealing with taxes on consulting fees can be a headache.
+It can be complicated territory, but learning to calculate and pay self-employment taxes for your consulting work is a small price to pay for the freedom of being your own boss.
+For many consultants, dealing with taxes on consulting fees can be a headache.

 This is due to the difficulty of some model contracts or work return templates.
 While this may lower your income tax, it doesn't lower your SE tax since it doesn't reduce your SE income.